xyphro/I3CBlaster/README.md

 ## What is the difference to commercial products?

 A bitbanged or here HW supported bitbanged I3C master will never get exactly to the percentage of bus utilization of a real HW I3C master.
 While the implementation was targeted to be efficient here, there are phases where a PIO statemachine to CPU interaction will "pause" the bus for short times, especially for HDR-DDR transfers.
+The peak i3c clock frequency of 12.5MHz is reached in this solution.
 Have a look at the demo code section below to download a captured waveform which allows you to zoom into the timing details.
 Note, that those pauses are ensured to occur in phases where SCL is low, such that the I3C timings are not violated, which is important for mixed bus scenarios.

-A bitbanged solution like the one here can enable you to modify the its code for failure insertion to test the robustness of a target.
+A bitbanged solution like the one here can enable you to modify its code for failure insertion to test the robustness of a target.
 E.g. you can send a wrong CRC value or parity on purpose, generate unexpected bus conditions, etc.

 So it might not be an exact 100% replacement of commercial tools, but can be a good step for very initial tests/protocol investigation or later extension with failure insertion methods.

+The USB interface is here a CDC based UART, as delivered by Raspberry PI SDK.
+This solution is a bit inefficient compared to a dedicated custom solution, but enables maximum usability and extendability for the community.

 ## In need of an I3C Analyzer?